fay59/fcd/index.md

 # What's cool about fcd

-**fcd**, unlike most traditional decompilers, is an *optimizing decompiler*.
+Most decompilers try to isolate the useful behavior of instructions and encode it as pseudo-C code.
+Fcd pushes the concept a notch further and uses LLVM's optimization passes to aggressively transform decompiled code into something simple.
+It does not attempt to closely match the assembly code or to provide an easy way to navigate between the assembly code and the pseudo-C output.

-This means that it does not attempt to recreate source that closely matches the executable's instructions: instead, it produces the simplest code it can for what it sees.
-A striking example is `__libc_csu_init`, that loops over `__init_array_entry` to `__init_array_end` and executes all the functions.
-In many programs, `fcd` will detect that there is no element in the init array and will omit the loop entirely.
+A striking example is `__libc_csu_init`, that loops from `__init_array_start` to `__init_array_end` and executes all the functions.
+This array is empty in many programs and fcd will delete the loop entirely.

-To achieve this, **fcd** transforms programs into LLVM bitcode and simplifies it using LLVM's optimization passes and a handful of custom-purpose passes.
-To generate pseudo-C code, it uses [pattern-independent structuring][1] to provide a goto-free output.
+Fcd provides a goto-free output by using [pattern-independent structuring][1].

 There is support for custom optimization passes written in Python, helping users defeat custom obfuscation schemes.